h2oai/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 - Drive proactive business solutions
 - Measure the ROI of the marketing campaign

-In this tutorial, we will learn some core NLP concepts that will enable us to build and understand an NLP model capable of classifying fine food reviews from Amazon customers.
+In this self-paced course, we will learn some core NLP concepts that will enable us to build and understand an NLP model capable of classifying fine food reviews from Amazon customers.
 In other words, we will conduct a **Sensitivity Analysis** on the various customer reviews.

-**Note**: It is highly recommended that you go over the entire tutorial before starting the experiment.
+**Note**: It is highly recommended that you go over the entire self-paced course before starting the experiment.

 ### References